gaurav96931/Post-It-Blog-WebApp-/README.md

 Node.JS, Express.JS

 ## Features:
   Implemented CRUD operations on a in memory database.

-  Making requests using the Axios API
+  Making requests using the Axios API.

-  Simple User Interface
+  Simple User Interface.